pedroknup/ts-boilerplate/README.md

 ### To-do:

+- [ ] Sign In and forget password features.
-- [ ] Client: refactor the code putting all the API calls on its respectives middlewares thunks, and not in redux middleware.
+- [ ] Client: refactor the code putting all the API calls on its respective middleware thunks, and not in redux middleware.
 - [ ] Client: remove inline styles creating proper style classes on a scss file.
 - [ ] API: refactor the code making it run time exception proof (try-catch).
-- [ ] Create enviroment variables to explicitly set the database's auth data, services ports etc. For now everything is statically declarated.
+- [ ] Create environment variables to explicitly set the database's auth data, services ports etc. For now everything is statically declared.
 Not epic.
 - [ ] Client: refactor the reducer's implementation.
 - [ ] Unit tests implementation.

 Pull requests are very welcome!
-If you have any suggestions, please tell me or create a PR.
+If you have any suggestions, please get in touch or create a PR.
 Feel free to fork this repository as well :)